crankyspock/rpi-pid-chamber/README.md

 Physical Pin 15     ->  Pin 2 (LPWM)

-Note that it is not important which of of these two pins are connected to which.
-They can be set in the software.
+Note that it is not important which of of these two GPIO pins are connected to which IBT_2 pins.
+They can be set correctly in the software.

 Strip the wires at the ends of the twin core/heavy duty hook-up wires.
 Connect the red and black wires of one end to the M+ and M- terminal block.

 Carefully turn the IBT_2 module/driver upside-down so the heat sink is facing upwards and screw the module to the tapped metal spacers.

 ## Construct the chamber out of XPS foam
-Make a close-fitting MDF skirt to replace the 3D printer cover.
+Make a close-fitting MDF skirt to support the XPS foam chamber.
 ![MDF shelf to support the enclosure](https://user-images.githubusercontent.com/56422704/194804841-80fb968f-5ce3-4871-893a-2cf5621d8a06.jpeg)
 The width must be able to accomodate the thickness of the XPS foam you are using.
 Measure out and cut the sides and the top.
 In one of the sides, use a router/sharp knife to make a rebate for an acrylic window to monitor print progress.